 Legal Compliance and Risks

 In short, they are cracking down on enforcement.
 This increased threat, coupled with the liability risks related to fires, have made this a serious issue for Associations and building owners.

 Properties must have the legally required number of fire extinguishers, emergency lights and exit signs in the building.
 This equipment must be maintained and certified, as required by law, by a licensed fire safety technician.

 The Risks of Ignoring the Law

 The risks facing a Board or commercial property owner for failing to install and maintain the legally required safety equipment are serious.
-Ignoring the law will expose the Board and Association to the following risks:
+In fact, there are few legal requirements that carry such severe consequences for non-compliance.

 The insurance company may refuse to provide this protection, however, if they can show that the Board was negligent in the maintenance of the property's fire equipment.
 This could leave the Board and Association without insurance coverage, left to pay for all costs and settlements directly.

 If a fire occurs at your building, your insurance carrier is responsible for paying to repair the damages.
 Similar to liability protection, this insurance coverage may be denied if the Board fails to follow the law.

-Making Compliance Easy and Inexpensive
+Easy & Inexpensive

 - New portable fire extinguishers - sales and installation

 - Re-certified portable fire extinguishers - sales and installation

 - Complete fire extinguisher service and maintenance

 - Emergency lighting - installation, maintenance and annual testing

 - Exit signs/lighting - installation, maintenance and annual testing

-- Smoke & Carbon monoxide detector - sales, installation and annual maintenance
+- Smoke & Carbon monoxide detectors - sales, installation and annual maintenance